vrijeshpatel1997/CST-452-Test/README.md

 ## Product Controller

-The `ProductController` class serves as the REST API controller for managing product-related operations:
+The `ProductController` class serves as the REST API controller for managing product-related operations, including:

 - Creating a new product: `POST /product`
 - Getting all products: `GET /products`
 - Getting a product by ID: `GET /product/{id}`
 - Updating a product: `PUT /product/{id}`
 - Deleting a product: `DELETE /products/{id}`
-- Handling OPTIONS request: `OPTIONS /products/{id}`
+- Handling OPTIONS requests: `OPTIONS /products/{id}`

-The controller uses the `ProductRepository` to interact with the underlying database.
+The controller interacts with the underlying database using the `ProductRepository`.

 ## Product Model

 The `Product` class represents the product entity in the database.
-It contains fields for `id`, `productname`, `proudctdescription`, and `price`.
+It includes fields for `id`, `productName`, `productDescription`, and `price`.

 ## Product Repository

-The `ProductRepository` interface extends `JpaRepository` and is used for CRUD operations on the `Product` entity.
+The `ProductRepository` interface extends `JpaRepository` and is used for CRUD (Create, Read, Update, Delete) operations on the `Product` entity.

 ## Exception Handling

-Exceptions related to product not found are handled using custom exception classes and a controller advice.
+Exception handling related to product not found scenarios is implemented using custom exception classes and a controller advice:

 - `ProductNotFoundException` is a custom exception thrown when a product with a given ID is not found.
-- `ProductNotFound` is a controller advice class that handles the `ProductNotFoundException` and returns an error message.
+- `ProductNotFoundAdvice` is a controller advice class that handles the `ProductNotFoundException` and returns an appropriate error message.

 ## Tests